YashKapoor1102/lrnbiz/README.md

-# LrnBiz — AI-Powered Intelligent Tutoring System for Young Entrepreneurs
+# LrnBiz — AI-Powered Intelligent Tutoring System for Entrepreneurial education

 **LrnBiz** is a 5-chapter web-based Intelligent Tutoring System (ITS) that guides school students (grades 6–12) through building and validating a real business plan.
-It combines a deterministic rules engine with two simultaneous AI models to detect AI sycophancy — showing students where automated feedback is over-optimistic versus what an honest mentor actually thinks.
+It combines a deterministic rules engine with LLM models.
+It captures AI sycophancy where automated feedback is over-optimistic versus what an honest mentor actually thinks.

-This project was built as an academic submission exploring how AI tutoring tools can be made *honest* and *pedagogically sound*, rather than just encouraging.

----

 ## Live Demo